-idlis are one healthy & nutritious food. they are steamed as well as low fat. being fermented they are good for the body too. they also make a nice gluten free breakfast or brunch.
+Idlis are one healthy & nutritious food. they are steamed as well as low fat.
+Being fermented they are good for the body too.
+They also make a nice gluten free breakfast or brunch.

-4: grind to a smooth paste. in between with a spatula or spoon stir the batter. add more water if required.
+4: grind to a smooth paste.
+In between with a spatula or spoon stir the batter.
+Add more water if required.

-5: here’s the ground idli batter.
+5: here’s the ground batter.

 6: take the batter in a bowl and mix salt in it.

-8: take an idli stand. smear some oil in all the moulds. pour the batter in the moulds.
+8: take an idli stand.
+Smear some oil in all the moulds.
+Pour the batter in the moulds.

-- ¼ cup poha/flattened rice
+- ¼ cup poha (flattened rice)

-- rock salt as required
+- rock salt (edible and food grade) (sendha namak) as required

 - water for soaking